Leadership Faux Pas #6 – Being Disingenuous

 - You make the hard decisions, have the difficult conversations, and do the things that are uncomfortable in the short-term, but pay dividends in the long-term.

-I believe that truth eventually comes out … it always does … this fact is steeped in the Law of Compensation (everything you do has a cost associated with it) … you can’t fake value, you can’t fake reality because life is not a television show.
+I believe that truth eventually comes out, it always does, this fact is steeped in the Law of Compensation (everything you do has a cost associated with it).
+You can’t fake value and you can’t fake reality because life is not a television show.